-You will learn through a combination of lectures, seminars, tutorials, school placements and self study.
-All of these are supported through Blackboard, the University's virtual learning environment.
+You will learn through a combination of lectures, seminars, tutorials, school placements and self-study.
+All of these are supported through Blackboard, the university's virtual learning environment.

-Normally a 20 credit module carries a study time of 200 hours of which 140-160 hours per module consists of study that is completed in your own time.
+Normally a 20 credit module carries a study time of 200 hours of which approximately 140-160 hours per module consists of study that is completed in your own time.

-Many of the tutors are senior lecturers and have studied at Masters and doctoral level, and the majority are also experienced classroom practitioners.
+Many of the tutors are senior lecturers and have studied at Masters and Doctoral level, and the majority are also experienced classroom practitioners.

 Because we work with you for three years, we are able to help you gain in-depth knowledge, skills and confidence in your teaching and build really strong professional relationships in a range of educational settings.Tracy ParvinProgramme Director

-The assignments will all be designed to help you investigate in detail particular aspects of teaching strategies, educational theory or research which will have relevance to your teaching, and to reflect on how theory has informed or can inform your practice.
+You will submit assignments for all of the taught modules.
+The assessment will include a wide range of tasks including written essays and assignments, multi-media submissions, oral presentations, research tasks and portfolios of evidence of your learning.
+The assignments are designed to help you investigate in detail particular aspects of pedagogy, educational theory or research which will have relevance to your teaching, and to reflect on how theory has informed, or can inform, your practice.

 Recent graduates have gone on to work in schools in the UK and abroad.
 A mathematics specialism will enhance your prospects of securing a mathematics subject lead role.